niflylab/TACI_CalciumImagingPlugin/README.md

 - An option to make the .tif gray is available.

 ***Extract*:**
 - Combines MEAN_INTENSITY values Mean_Intensity#.csv files for each neuron in the folder. his requires specific file structure as an input.
-Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example E](#organization-example-E).
+Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example E](#organization-example-e).
 - Subtracts the background and finds the maximal value for each timepoint.
 - Calculates the change in fluorescence (∆F/F<sub>0</sub>) and plots the ∆F/F<sub>0</sub> over time.
 - Outputs the .csv files with the combined data and calculations, and a "Neuron Plots" folder containing the plots of the ∆F/F<sub>0</sub> as .png files into the "results" folder.
-Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example F](#organization-example-F).
+Refer to the [Input and Output File Organization](#input-and-output-file-organization) section [Organization Example F](#organization-example-f).
 - An option to perform Merge is avaialable.

 ***Merge*:**
 - Combines all the ∆F/F<sub>0</sub> values for each neuron in the folder into one file.
 This requires specific file structure as an input.
-Refer to the [Input and Output File Organization](#input-and-output-file-organization) section and [Organization Example F](#organization-example-G).
+Refer to the [Input and Output File Organization](#input-and-output-file-organization) section and [Organization Example G](#organization-example-g).
 - Calculates the average and SEM of ∆F/F<sub>0</sub> values and plots the average ∆F/F<sub>0</sub> over time.
 - Outputs *merged_data.csv* and *Average_dF_F0.png* into a *merged_data* folder within the *results* folder.